Mattis-Schulte/hackintosh-asus-b450f/README.md

   10. Now open the config.plist with "[**ProperTree.bat**](https://github.com/corpnewt/ProperTree)", then enter the MAC address of your Ethernet port under Root > PlatformInfo > Generic > ROM .
   11. Now boot from the USB stick after deactivating secure boot, fast boot, and csm in the BIOS and unplugging all hard drives, apart from a single blank one on which you want to install macOS.
   12. After you have set up macOS, open [**Clover Configurator**](https://www.macupdate.com/app/mac/61090/clover-configurator) and mount the EFI partition with it.
 Then copy the EFI folder from the USB stick to the hard drive.

-### Fixing Windows time
-1. If your time in Windows is no longer displayed as intended, install the "Windows Universal Time - On.reg" file in Windows.

-<br><br>

 <p align="center">
 	<img src="https://ibin.co/5RG7Fqz6WiHY.png"/>
 </p>

+### Fixing Windows time
+1. If your time in Windows is no longer displayed as intended, install the "Windows Universal Time - On.reg" file in Windows.